GetDKAN/dkan/docs/admin/adding_new_content.md

 In addition to providing important context, metadata makes the data published machine-readable.
 That means that programmers, analysts and other technical users can use the information for their own purposes.

-On Granicus Open Data, metadata is added by a series of extra fields that can range from fairly to basic (like the author) to advanced details (like the granularity of the data).
+On DKAN, metadata is added by a series of extra fields that can range from fairly to basic (like the author) to advanced details (like the granularity of the data).
 Though most metadata is not required, adding more details makes for richer, more usable datasets.
 It's a good idea to provide additional information whenever it is available.
 In some cases extra metadata fields are required to be compliant with certain standards and initiatives.

 The fields included in the Additional Info screen are the metadata for the Dataset.
 These fields are compatible with DCAT, an RDF vocabulary designed to facilitate interoperability between data catalogs published on the web.
 These fields are also compatible with the Common Core metadata schema from Project Open Data.